soverenio/docs/docs/administration/updating-soveren.md

 ## Soveren gateway

-Soveren gateway updates bring improvements and new features.
-However, at the early adopters stage, we're trying to speed up our release cycle.

-To ensure backward compatibility as much as possible, Soveren cloud supports older versions of the gateway, so you can update the gateway at your own pace.
+Soveren cloud supports older versions of the gateway, so you can update the gateway at your own pace.

 In case of a major cloud update that requires the latest gateway version, we will inform you well ahead so you can plan for it.